Growing Root Vegetables - A New Method

 PhoSul: your new root veggie fertilizer

 PhoSul is an OMRI-certified organic fertilizer made from rock phosphate and elemental sulfur.
-It contains no nitrogen — only phosphorus, which is the nutrient most responsible for root development in carrots, beets, parsnips, and turnips.
-It also releases calcium and silica as it breaks down, which gradually improves soil structure season after season.
+It contains no nitrogen.
+Phosphorus is the nutrient most responsible for root development in carrots, beets, parsnips, and turnips.
+PhoSul also releases calcium and silica as it breaks down, which gradually improves soil structure season after season.
+PhoSul fertilizerpurposefully incorporates sulfur to assist with nutrient release.

-Build-and-maintain amendment: The best part is that PhoSul doesn’t leach.
+Build-and-maintain amendment: The best part is that PhoSul doesn’t leach out or the soil with water.
 Unlike nitrogen, which washes below the root zone every time you water, phosphorus bonds to soil particles and stays put.
 This means it builds a slow-releasing reserve your root crops can draw on all season long — without constant reapplication.
 Think of PhoSul as a build-and-maintain amendment, not a seasonal fertilizer you must continually renew.
 Instead, top it up lightly once a year, and over two to three seasons the bed will develop a stable phosphorus bank that works quietly beneath your root crops all season long.

-To apply PhoSul: Put a pinch of PhoSul in your planting hole for seedlings and seeds.
+To apply PhoSul: Put a pinch (1/8 teaspoon) of PhoSul in your planting hole for seedlings and seeds.
 It is very gentle and a little extra will not matter.
-When you buy Deep Roots crop soil, we will give you a small ziplock bag of PhoSul to add in at planting.
+When you buy our root soil, we will give you a small ziplock bag of PhoSul to add in at planting.

 Garlic and Onions are NOT root crops

-Garlic, onions and leeks are alliums.
+Garlic, onions, chives, leeks, shallots are alliums.
 It’s ideal soil and fertilizer has similarities to BOTH root veggies and above ground (fruiting and leafy) veggies.
-Garlic and other alliums are a heavy feeders that require nutrient-rich soil, generous organic matter, and good nitrogen levels in early spring to grow large bulbs.
+Garlic and other alliums require some nutrient rich compost in their soil, generous organic matter, and good nitrogen levels in early spring to grow large bulbs.
 The Deep Roots compost-rich beds your tomatoes thrive in are too nutrient-rich for garlic and cause tiny under-developed bulbs.
-Read our blog post: Planting Garlic in Fall.
+Learn the details in our blog post Planting Garlic, Onions and Alliums.

-Alliums need a soil blend: The solution is growing garlic and other alliums in their own bed or container using a soil blend of 30% high nutrient compost and 70% low nutrient mineral topsoil.
-Plant in fall (mid-October to early November), mulch with 2–4 inches of straw, and apply a pinch of phosphorus fertilizer next to the clove or seed.
-In spring when seedlings reach 4–6 inches tall, top-dress (spread on all soil growing alliums) about a half inch of compost and worm castings.
-Harvest garlic when one-third to half of the leaves have browned..
+Alliums need a soil blend: The solution is growing garlic and other alliums in their own bed or container using a soil blend of 30% Deep Roots high nutrient compost and 70% low nutrient potting soil.
+We like “Back to the Roots Organic All Purpose Potting MixPremium Blend”.
+Plant garlic cloves 22 inches deep in fall (late-October to mid November), apply a pinch of PhoSul fertilizer next to the clove and mulch with 2–4 inches of straw.
+In spring when seedlings reach 4–6 inches tall, top-dress (spread on all soil growing alliums) about a half inch of our compost.
+Harvest garlic when one-third to half of the leaves have browned.

-Mix 5 parts low nutrient sandy loam with 1 part nutrient-rich compost.
-Keep the blend light and only moderately fertile, since sweet potatoes produce better roots in leaner soil and too much richness can lead to excess vine growth.
+Sweet Potato Soil Blend: Mix 5 parts low nutrient potting soil with 1 part nutrient-rich compost.
+Keep the blend light and only moderately fertile, since sweet potatoes produce better roots in leaner soil and too much nutrient richness can lead to excess vine growth.
+Learn the details in our blog post “Growing Sweet Potatoes” (coming soon).

 Starting and Transplanting Root Vegetable Seedlings

 Root vegetables that can be started indoors and transplanted include leeks, onions, and specifically "Clancy" variety potatoes, as they are less sensitive to root disturbance than others.
-Beets can sometimes be started indoors if transplanted very early, but most root crops like carrots, radishes, and parsnips are best direct-sown.
+Beets can sometimes be started indoors if transplanted very early, but most root crops like carrots, radishes, and parsnips are best direct-sown outside.

 Root Vegetables for Indoor Starting